ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 the left.
 Some examples of alternative tests to try:

 * Does it just require deeper cleaning?
-You can change the number of major cycles using the *Cimager.ncycles* parameter (you may need to increase the time requested in the qsub file.)
+You can change the number of major cycles using the *Cimager.ncycles* parameter (you may need to increase the time requested in the sbatch file.)
   You can also change the threshold levels for both the minor and major cycles (*Cimager.threshold.minorcycle* and *Cimager.threshold.majorcycle*).